-The Company recognizes revenue under the core principle of the Financial Accounting Standards Board's Accounting Standards Codification Topic 606 ("ASC 606") - Revenues From Contracts with Customers, to depict the transfer of control to its customers in an amount reflecting the consideration to which it expects to be entitled.
+The Company recognizes revenue under the core principle of ASC 606, to depict the transfer of control to its customers in an amount reflecting the consideration to which it expects to be entitled.
 In order to achieve that core principle, the Company has applied the following five-step approach: (1) identify the contract with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenue when a performance obligation is satisfied.